 Click Settings.

-Click Cookies and site data.
+Click On-device site data.

 Try Netflix again.